 - 11. Remove the catheter, pausing if urine begins to flow again.
 Urine may start and stop with changes in the position of the catheter. - 12.
-Assist the student to redress or to adjust clothing or diaper. - 13.
-If collection container was used, observe urine for signs of abnormality, measure the amount and document, then discard.
-Observe and document the color, clarity, and odor. - 14.
-If reusing the catheter, wash with warm soapy water, rinse, and dry.
+Assist the student to redress or to adjust clothing or diaper. - If collection container was used, observe urine for signs of abnormality, measure the amount and document, then discard.
+Observe and document the color, clarity and odor. - 14.
+If reusing the catheter, wash with warm soapy water, rinse and dry.
 Place in plastic bag or other container.
 Send home if requested by parent/guardian.
 Using friction to clean catheter and creating a dry environment for storage will retard growth of germs on catheter. - 15.
-Wash collection container with soap and water, rinse, and dry.
-Dispose of wipes or cotton balls.
-Retard growth of bacteria. - 16.
+Wash collection container with soap and water, rinse and dry.
+Dispose of wipes or cotton balls. - 16.
 Remove gloves and discard.
-Discard glove in covered trash can. - 17.
-Wash hands and have student wash hands.

-18. Document procedure and results on flowsheet.
-Promptly report any abnormality to the parent and public health nurse.
+Discard glove in covered trash can. - Wash hands and have student wash hands. - 18.
+Document procedure and results on flowsheet.
+Promptly report any abnormality to the parent.